Financial Results

 Plastics

-The reduction in profit generated from our plastic activities by $0.1 million or 23.2% in the first half of 2025 as compared to the corresponding period in 2024 was consistent with the decline in revenue, couple with higher raw material costs, increased operational expenses and differences in sales mix recorded during both periods.
+The marginal reduction in profit generated from our plastic activities in the 2nd half of 2025, as compared to the corresponding period in 2024, was consistent with the lower revenue contribution, coupled with higher raw material costs, increased operational expenses and variations in the product portfolio across the periods.

 Unallocated corporate expenses